conorhastings/match-default/README.md

 ### Currying

 The function can also be curried by passing in a single argument of an object.
 A function will be returned expecting a single argument of a string to match against the provided object.
+All arguments with also be passed along to the called function.

   ```js
   import match from 'match-default';